-- all other interested international agencies, regional economic commissions and subregional economic committees, to bring the report of the Independent Commission to the attention of the respective policymaking bodies with a view to according a higher priority and enhanced allocations to the needs of the telecommunications sector. - 15.
-The Conference emphasized the need for longterm, low interest loans for this sector, particularly to economically most disadvantaged countries. - 16.
-The Conference noted with considerable interest the recommendation of the Independent Commission that a Centre for Telecommunications Development be set up, supported by voluntary contributions from government and non-government sources particularly in developed countries.
+- 13. The Conference appeals to all Governments and regional and sub-regional organizations of developing countries to give high priority to telecommunications as recommended by the Independent Commission and in the light of the results of the Arusha World Telecommunications Development Conference. - 14.
+The Conference request the UNDP, the World Bank, Regional and Sub-Regional Development Banks and all other interested international agencies, regional economic commissions and sub-regional economic committees, to bring the report of the Independent Commission to the attention of the respective policy-making bodies with a view to according a higher priority and enhanced allocations to the needs of the telecommunications sector. - 15.
+The Conference emphasized the need for long-term, low interest loans for this sector particularly to economically most disadvantaged countries. - 16.
+The Conference noted with considerable interest the recommendation of the Independent Commission that a Centre for Telecommunication

+Development be set up, supported by voluntary contributions from government and non-government sources particularly in developed countries.
 This holds out prospects of significant augmentation of available resources for rendering technical assistance to developing countries.
-The Conference hopes that the Administrative Council of the ITU would consider this recommendation in the light of consultations being carried out by the Secretary-General, and take an appropriate decision at its forthcoming session in July 1985. - 17.
-The Conference noted, however, that the conclusions of the Independent Commission will be submitted to the Administrative Council of the ITU, which will initiate any action that it considers appropriate.
+The Conference hopes that the Administrative Council of the ITU would consider this recommendation in the light of consultations being carried out by the Secretary-General, and take an appropriate decision at its forthcoming session in July 1985.

-- 18. The Conference recognized that there was a serious shortage of funds for actual investment in telecommunications in developing countries and that while, in principle, such investments could yield attractive returns, especially in the urban areas, for some time to come there is a need for accentuated investments to make up for past shortfalls such that eventual growth can be self-sustaining. - 19.
-The Conference took note of the long-term measures proposed by the Independent Commission and called upon the Member countries of the ITU to study them and take appropriate action so that more satisfactory financing and related institutional arrangements could be evolved. - 20.
-Convinced that the ITU, as the specialized agency of the United Nations for telecommunications, has to play a dynamic role in the fulfilment of its purposes as spelt out in the International Telecommunication Convention, Nairobi, 1982, the Conference calls on all Member States to extend every support to the Union in its endeavours to respond to its mandate. - 21.
+- 17. The Conference noted, however, that the conclusions of the Independent Commission will be submitted to the Administrative Council of the ITU, which will initiate any action that it considers appropriate. - 18.
+The Conference recognized that there was a serious shortage of funds for actual investment on telecommunications in developing countries and that while, in principle, such investments could yield attractive returns, especially in the urban areas, for some time to come there is a need for accentuated investments to make up for past shortfalls such that eventual growth can be self-sustaining.

+- 19. The Conference took note of the long-term measures proposed by the Independent Commission and called upon the member countries of the ITU to study them and take appropriate action so that more satisfactory financing and related institutional arrangements could be evolved. - 20.
+Convinced that the ITU, as the specialized agency of the United Nations for telecommunications, has to play a dynamic role in the fulfilment of its purposes as spelt out in the International Telecommunication Convention, Nairobi, 1982, the Conference calls on all member states to extend every support to the Union in its endeavours to respond to its mandate. - 21.
 The Conference expresses its appreciation for the excellent arrangements made by the Government of the United Republic of Tanzania and wishes to thank the Government and people of Tanzania for the very warm hospitality extended to it.

-Done at Arusha 30 May 1985
+Done at Arusha 30 May 1985.